Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Unlike proportional brake controllers that must be pointed in the direction of travel (leveling), this 0.43-pound product, which comes with an adjustable mounting bracket, can be installed at any angle.
 It measures 4.5 inches long, 3.38 inches wide, and 0.0625 inches high.
 The Curt 51110 also works with electric over hydraulic systems and trailers with cruise control, pulse width modulation, and anti-lock braking systems.
+Another affordable option is the Reese Towpower Brakeman IV Digital Brake Control, which installs easily and has simple adjustment controls.
+This electric brake controller also utilizes a digital display that’s easy to use and clearly shows all your brake settings.
 And if you are hauling a trailer chances are you wore out your truck bed, so have a look at the best truck bed liner mats.

 Award: Best Plug and Play